go101/immutable-value-proposal/README-v4.md

 }
 ```

-Again, to avoid syntax design complexity, `final.*` values can't be declared in short declartions.
+Again, to avoid syntax design complexity, `const.*` values can't be declared in short declartions.
 In other words, values declared in short declarations are always `var.*` values.

 ### Detailed rules of this proposal

 #### safe pointers

-* Dereferences of `*.fixed` pointers are `final.fixed` values.
+* Dereferences of `*.fixed` pointers are `const.fixed` values.
 * Dereferences of `*.mutable` pointers are `var.mutable` values.
-* Addresses of addressable `final.*` and `*.fixed` values are `var.fixed` pointer values.
+* Addresses of addressable `const.*` and `*.fixed` values are `var.fixed` pointer values.
-  Some certain write permissions are lost when taking addresses of addressable `final.mutable` and `var.fixed` values.
+  Some certain write permissions are lost when taking addresses of addressable `const.mutable` and `var.fixed` values.

-Yes, `final.*` non-basic values can be taken addresses.
+Yes, `const.*` non-basic values can be taken addresses.
-(Maybe it is good to also relax the rule for  `final.*` basic values, or not.)
+(Maybe it is good to also relax the rule for  `const.*` basic values, or not.)

 #### unsafe pointers